open-telemetry/oteps/text/0066-separate-context-propagation.md

 The design of OpenTelemetry is based on the priciples of [aspect-oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming), adopted to the needs of distributed systems.

+Some concerns "cut across" multiple abstractions in a program.
+Logging exemplifies aspect orientation because a logging strategy necessarily affects every logged part of the system.
+Logging thereby "cross-cuts" across all logged classes and methods.
+Distributed tracing takes this strategy to the next level, and cross-cuts across all classes and methods in all services in the entire transaction.
+This requires a distributed form of the same aspect-oriented programming principles in order to be implemented cleanly.

-OpenTelemetry is separated into two layers.
-The top layer contains a set of independent **cross-cutting concerns**, which intertwine with a program's application logic, and cannot be cleanly encapsulated.
+OpenTelemetry approaches this by separating it's design into two layers.
+The top layer contains a set of independent **cross-cutting concerns**, which intertwine with a program's application logic and cannot be cleanly encapsulated.
 All concerns share an underlying distributed **context propagation** layer, for storing state and accessing data across the lifespan of a distributed transaction.

 # Cross-Cutting Concerns